ElleCres/online-cv/README.md

 * Change all your personal details using one file: `_data/data.yml`
 * The skin can be selected by editing `theme-skin:` in `_config.yml` to one of the 6 themes.
 * Theme creation is as follows:
-   - Create a file titled `_SKINNAME.scss` or edit on of the existing themes.
+   - Create a file titled `_SKINNAME.scss` or edit one of the existing themes.
    - Edit the header in your scss file to be `/*<i>SKINNAME variables</i>*/`.
    - Update the hex code values in the scss file to match your desired color scheme. colors can be found and customized by finding the hexcode at [colorhexa](https://www.colorhexa.com/).
    - Change the `theme-skin` in `_config.yml` to `skinname`.